MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Sometimes Wi-Fi connections require additional information to provide credentials to the access point.
 Previously users were only able to do this the first time the device was set up in OOBE, or in the Settings app once signed in.
 Previously, users couldn't adjust this configuration on the sign-in screen, which was sometimes tricky to work around.

 This new feature is an opt-in policy that IT Admins can enable to help with the setup of new devices in new areas or new users.
 When this policy is turned on it allows a [captive portal](/windows-hardware/drivers/mobilebroadband/captive-portals) on the sign-in screen, which allows a user to enter credentials to connect to the Wi-Fi access point.
-If enabled, sign in will implement similar logic as OOBE to display captive portal if necessary.
+If enabled, sign in implements similar logic as OOBE to display captive portal if necessary.

 MixedReality/AllowCaptivePortalBeforeLogon